moovatom/moovatom-api-php-library/README.md

 # Action Methods

-The `Moovatom` class has five methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:
+The `Moovatom` class has seven methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:

 1. `fetch_details()` will return details about an encoded video
 2. `fetch_status()` will return the status of a video (e.g. - whether or not encoding has completed)
 3. `encode()` will start a new encoding job
 4. `cancel()` will cancel an __unfinished__ encoding job
+5. `delete()` will delete a __finished__ encoding job
-5. `edit_player()` changes the attributes of your video's online player
+6. `edit_player()` changes the attributes of your video's online player
+7. `media_search()` returns videos based on the search terms you've provided

 Each of these methods are almost identical.
 They all accept an associative array argument similar to the constructor.
 The main difference is that the action methods will accept only one array.
 This allows you to easily reuse a `Moovatom` object to request information about different videos.
-The five action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
+The seven action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
 The `send_request()` method takes every variable (including player attributes) and creates a single array containing the key/value attributes for your video.
 It then uses the `format` and `action` variables to build and POST the appropriate request to the Moovatom servers.
 If the response is successful it will parse the JSON or XML into a Standard Object and store it in the `response` variable.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).